martensonbj/redux-saga-workshop/README.md

 npm i -S redux-thunk
 ```

-As a sidenote, a `thunk` in this context is a kind of "sidejob doer" - something that comes in to execute a subroutine outside of the flow of expected function execution.
+For reference, the term `thunk` in this context refers to a kind of "sidejob doer" - something that comes in to execute a subroutine outside of the normal flow of a process .

 The next step is to tell our redux store to include this middleware when it is created.